ttm/mass/notes.md

 * Add about the functions implemented.
 * Very easy to inspect and assure the sound is what you expect it to be, in terms of the most used variables in physichophysics.
 * Make figures on sampled frequency right!
+* Make note on temporal and frequential notations for note durations

 Extra:
 * How much is the deviation of the notes in the